jeraman/projetoProibidao/from youtube to webcam.md

 ===

 #question
-- How to avoid the video and the audio to stop from times to times;
+- How to avoid the video and the audio to stop from times to times.
+It runs fine if I use ffplay;
 - Audio is getting out-of-sync with the video.
 How to fix this?

 --